priyamdas2/B-MASTER/README.md

 ## 🔐 Data Access

-Dataset is shared at `Reproducible codes/Real Data Analysis/Data/Yachida_BMASTER/`.
 The raw dataset was originally shared with the following publication:

 - *Muller et al. (2022)*, ‘The gut microbiome-metabolome dataset collection: a curated resource for integrative meta-analysis’, npj Biofilms and Microbiomes 8(1), 79.